harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

-only safe to sign a transaction if you know for sure which inputs are yours---otherwise an attacker can get you to sign a transaction that looks like it only has one of your inputs, then get you to sign a different version of the same transaction that looks like it also only has one of your inputs (a different input than the first version), and finally combine the signatures for the two different inputs into the actual transaction that pays your money to the attacker.
-This isn't normally a risk because most people today only use hardware wallets to sign transactions where they own 100% of the inputs, but for coinjoins, LN splices, and other protocols, it's expected other users may partly or fully control some of the inputs.
+only safe to sign a transaction if you know for sure which inputs are yours---otherwise an attacker can get you to sign a transaction that looks like it only has one of your inputs, then get you to sign a different version of the same transaction that also looks like it only has one of your inputs (a different input than the first version), and finally combine the signatures for the two different inputs into the actual transaction that pays your money to the attacker.
+This isn't normally a risk because most people today only use hardware wallets to sign transactions where they own 100% of the inputs, but for coinjoins, LN splices, and other protocols, it's expected that other users may partly or fully control some of the inputs.
 It was proposed that taproot provide an additional way to commit to inputs that can be used in conjunction with data provided in a [PSBT][topic psbt] to ensure a